rippedpiracy/site/docs/Scene/predbs.md

 ## Honorable Mention
 **[CrackWatch](https://crackwatch.com/)**

-Instead of being a automatic feed, Crackwatch has user-submitted releases with their only focus being Games.
+Instead of being an automatic feed, Crackwatch has user-submitted Releases with their only focus being Games.